Kate Heffernan: New Zealand

 In February 2018, Heffernan was called up to play for New Zealand.
 She subsequently made two women's Twenty20 international appearances.
 On 16 March 2018 she made her WT20I debut against the West Indies during their tour of New Zealand.
 On 20 March 2018 she made a second appearance against the same opponents.

-Netball
+Club netball career

 St Hilda's

 In 2016 and 2017, the Heffernan sisters were members of the St Hilda's Collegiate School team that won back-to-back South Island secondary school netball titles.
 2016 was the first time St Hilda's had reached the final five stage and final of the tournament.
 In 2016 the St Hilda's team assistant coach was their mother, Annette Heffernan.

 Netball South

 Between 2017 and 2019, the Heffernan sisters played for Netball South in the National Netball League.
 Ahead of the 2018 season, while playing for Netball South, they were also named as training partners for Southern Steel.